alanmaydwell/sikuli_try/README.md

 ### ccms_better_paths.sikuli
 Another one that completes case searches in CCMS and has screenshots in separate directories.
 This time uses SikuliX's built in image path handling (getImagePath, addImagePath, removeImagePath).

+### ccms_modular.sikuli
+Another CCMS script.
+This one tries to be more modular.